DDReg pharma

 Overview

 Pharmacovigilance (PV) and post-market surveillance is important to capture the safety profile of a drug.
 The entire information on a benefit-risk ratio & safety profile is not known until or unless the drug has reached the market and been used in a larger, much wider population.
 Hence, a systematic approach in monitoring and evaluating the benefit-risk ratio for a product, and thus improving its safety profile is important post-market phase.
-Aggregate reports systematically collect safety information on adverse drug reactions (ADRs) and submits it to regulatory authorities.
+Aggregate reporting systematically collect safety information on adverse drug reactions (ADRs) and submits it to regulatory authorities.
 Thus, these reports require meticulous analysis of the benefit-risk balance relative to patient safety.

 What are the types of aggregate reports?

-Aggregate reports provide exceptional analysis of cumulative safety information from around the world for a given product which is necessary to properly understand its safety profile while also monitor its benefit-risks ratio.
+Aggregate reports services provide exceptional analysis of cumulative safety information from around the world for a given product which is necessary to properly understand its safety profile while also monitor its benefit-risks ratio.
 There are many types of reports depending on the market stage of the product-whether it is pre-market or post-market which include clinical study reports (CSR), Development Safety Update Report (DSUR), Periodic Safety Update Report(PSUR)/Periodic Benefit-Risk Evaluation Report (PBRER) and Periodic Adverse Drug Experience Report (PADER).
-Different regulatory agencies around the world mandate different aggregate reports.
+Different regulatory agencies around the world mandate different aggregate reporting.
 For example, the US FDA requires a PADER whereas PSUR/PBRER is required by the EU, Canada, and Japan.
 The main differences between the PADER, PBRER, and PSUR are outlined below:

 PADER